bioidiap/gridtk/doc/usage-cli.rst

 Other command line tools
 ========================

-For convenience, we also provide additional command line tools, which are mainly useful at Idiap.
-These tools are:
+For convenience, we also provide additional command line tools, which *transparently* wrap the equivalent SGE tools, and make the process of using SGE at Idiap a bit easier (no need to execute ``SETSHELL grid``, if this package is installed):

-- ``qstat.py``: writes the statuses of the jobs that are currently running in the SGE grid
-- ``qsub.py``: submit job to the SGE grid without logging them into the database
-- ``qdel.py``: delete job from the SGE grid without logging them into the database
-- ``grid``: executes the command in an grid environment (i.e., as if a ``SETSHELL grid`` command would have been issued before)
+- qsub
+- qdel
+- qrst
+- qstat
+- qhost

+Please refer to the relevant manual pages for operational details.

 .. include:: links.rst